tin2tin/Auto_Organize_Sequence/README.md

 Concentrate sequence by moving strips down without ruining the vertical logic.

 ## Categorize Sequence
-arrange strips according to strip types and rename the channel headers accordingly. https://user-images.githubusercontent.com/1322593/225363326-e0e22714-1e58-45f6-95be-7e9e2d1f4071.mp4
+Arrange strips according to strip types and rename the channel headers accordingly.

+https://user-images.githubusercontent.com/1322593/225363326-e0e22714-1e58-45f6-95be-7e9e2d1f4071.mp4

 Warning: If the vertical order of the strips is important, this add-on shouldn't be used.

 ## Where
 Sequencer > Strip > Concentrate/Categorize

 ![image](https://user-images.githubusercontent.com/1322593/225585394-cc8a36f9-ae64-4e3a-80bb-2078d15eae52.png)